zextras/tech-doc/source/_includes/_usage/chats.rst

 Within a textual chat, it is possible to share files by either uploading a file from the local workstation or mobile device or by providing the *public link* to a file stored in |file|.
+To carry out the latter action, click on the *paper clip* icon on the right-hand side of the chat's input box.

-Most files can be previewed, see Section :ref:`file-preview` for more information.
+Moreover, most files can be previewed before being downloaded, see Section :ref:`file-preview` for more information.